Mercury Meteor: Background

 In the mid-1950s, Ford executives were convinced by Ernest Breech that in order to compete with General Motors the automaker had to meet each sales segment with a unique product.
 Alongside the creation of the Edsel, the plan affected Mercury by giving the brand a distinct chassis and body for 1957 (model differentiation not seen since 1940).

 Historically, Mercury was typically considered a "lower-medium-priced" car brand (competing against Pontiac and Dodge).
 Under the Breech plan, Mercury was to move upmarket (competing against Buick, Oldsmobile, Chrysler, and DeSoto), with the Edsel adopting the lower-medium-price role previously served by Mercury.
 While Breech’s plan could have succeeded in the early 1950s, by the end of the decade, the medium-price car market was severely affected by the 1958 recession; sales of the Edsel brand fell far under sales projections.

-Though more established than Edsel, the Mercury brand still saw significant sales declines (with 1957 sales higher than 1958 and 1959 combined).
+Although more established than Edsel, the Mercury brand still saw significant sales declines (with 1957 sales higher than 1958 and 1959 combined).
 In response, Ford President Robert S. McNamara had recommended the elimination of Lincoln, Mercury, and Edsel, leaving Ford as its namesake brand.
-In a compromise, though Edsel was withdrawn early during the 1960 model year, Mercury and Lincoln were given a reprieve.
+In a compromise, although Edsel was withdrawn early during the 1960 model year, Mercury and Lincoln were given a reprieve.
 For 1961, Lincoln was consolidated to a single Lincoln Continental line, with Mercury returning to its previous market position (vacated by Edsel), returning solely to the Monterey sedan and Commuter/Colony Park station wagon.

 To build a better business case for Mercury, the division again was developed as a longer-wheelbase version of the Ford bodyshell and chassis, largely differentiated by trim elements.
 As part of the cancellation of Edsel, the Mercury line saw further revision.
 To recoup the engineering and development costs of the 1961 Edsel product line, the vehicles entered production as part of the Mercury line.
 Intended as the redesigned 1961 full-size Edsel, the Mercury Meteor was joined by the Comet (not branded as a Mercury Comet until 1962), which served as a divisional counterpart of the compact Ford Falcon.